Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 6. communicating uncertainty
 7. operating the system after it ships

-AI can help with many of those.
-It cannot be accountable for them.
+AI can help with many of those tasks, but it cannot be accountable for them.

 ## Closing Thought

 The early performance-enhancer analogy held up only after moving it up a level.
 AI can amplify people and teams capable of using it well, but experience alone does not tell us who will receive the largest measured speedup.

-It made routine work cheaper.
-It made first drafts faster.
-It made code generation less scarce.

-But it also made review, judgment, architecture, QA, and accountability more important.
-The bottleneck moved.
-The scarce skill is no longer typing the code.
-It is knowing what code should exist, whether the generated version is good enough, whether the delivery system can validate it, and what happens when it reaches production.
+AI made routine work cheaper, first drafts faster, and code generation less scarce.
+It also made review, judgment, architecture, QA, and accountability more important.
+The bottleneck moved from typing code toward knowing what code should exist, whether the generated version is good enough, whether the delivery system can validate it, and what happens when it reaches production.
 That is the new bar.